KMPC: Sports era

 In 1997, One on One Sports Inc. of Northbrook, Illinois, purchased the station and changed its format to sports, as an owned-and-operated network affiliate of One-on-One Sports, later known as Sporting News Radio, a nationally syndicated 24/7 sports network.
 On December 19, 1997, its call sign was changed to KCTD.
 One on One Sports also bought AM stations in the New York City and Chicago areas, so it would have its programming available in the largest, second largest and third largest radio markets.

 On March 28, 2000, the call sign was changed to KMPC.
 In 2000, One-on-One Sports was acquired by Paul Allen's Vulcan Ventures, and ownership of KMPC was transferred to Paul Allen's Rose City Radio Corporation.
 The KMPC call letters had long been used in Los Angeles on AM 710 (now KSPN).
 On February 10, 2003, the station began to be branded "1540 The Ticket", concurrent with the launch of a new local morning show, hosted by Roger Lodge.

 The station covered Southern California sports teams, including the San Diego Chargers.
 It also aired select Westwood One sports programming not carried by CBS Radio's KFWB and KLSX.
 Among the many Westwood One games KMPC carried include NCAA basketball, PGA Tour golf tournament updates (mostly those covered by CBS Sports television), the Masters Tournament and NFL football (including Monday Night Football on occasion).

 In 2006, KMPC lost the broadcast rights to University of Southern California Trojans basketball and football to rival 710 KSPN.
 KMPC acquired the local broadcast rights of the University of Notre Dame's football games from Westwood One.
 The station also stopped covering NASCAR races after having done so for several years.

 The station's regular talk-show hosts included Tony Bruno, who began his morning show in April 2005 following the departure of Roger Lodge; Dave Smith, Fred Roggin, and former USC football player Petros Papadakis.

 Former Los Angeles Dodgers broadcaster Ross Porter filled in for Roggin in May 2005.

 Roger Nadel, former GM of all-news KFWB in Los Angeles, was General Manager.

 In June 2006, former afternoon host and KNBC-TV sports director Fred Roggin left KMPC, resulting in a shift in the station's daily programming lineup and the addition of a new program, the Atlanta-based 2 Live Stews.

 On September 5, 2006, it was announced that Sporting News Radio would be sold to American City Business Journals for an undisclosed price.
 In October 2006, the station fired all local on-air staff.

 Radio Korea

 In 2007, the station was sold to P&Y Broadcasting for $33 million, and it began to air Korean language programming as "Radio Korea".
 In April 2013, KMPC began airing Korean language broadcasts of Los Angeles Dodgers baseball games.

+In December 2025, the station moved its offices to La Palma.
+This caused controversy in the Los Angeles area Korean community.